Skip to content

 To invoke the tools:

-• npm lint - will run eslint on the project and warn on errors
+• npm eslint - will run eslint on the project and warn on errors

-• npm format - will reformat the project using both eslint and prettier
+• npm prettier:fix - will reformat the project

 Prettier Pitfalls